 Sensing the imminent danger from the bank security the monkey scarpered with his bounty, edible or not, straight to the top of a post.

 The bank team were extremely helpful in trying to get the phone back.
 The tactic they used was tossing a small packet of rice at the monkey in the hope that he would catch the rice and drop the phone.

 After a couple of throws, they were right in one sense; the monkey caught the rice, however, clever little monkey turned out to be ambidextrous and now he had a phone and a bag of rice.

 The guards, seeming disappointed, had to play their trump card . . . a fine ripe mango.

 The first mango toss got the monkeys attention but was off target.
 The following attempt was a big success; you could see the monkey making a calculation in his brain, rice vs. mango . . . versus calling his mum.

-It was no contest, as he seized the mango out of mid-air he dropped the phone and the guard was able to catch it, aside from a couple of teeth marks; good as new.
+It was no contest, as he seized the mango out of mid-air he dropped the phone and the guard was able to catch it, aside from a couple of teeth marks; good as new and everyone was happy.

 Between the lady losing a bag of food and the monkey stealing a phone it was rather an eventful trip and with that number of monkeys around I’m sure there will always be some shenanigans going on.

 Having witnessed something that seemed straight out of a Carry on Movie (if you are not familiar with what I mean by that, check them out, 60s and 70s British humour at its finest . . . possibly) I was ready to head back to Ayutthaya.